10 of the Scariest Haunted Hotels in America

 Staying in the Marshall House generally costs anywhere from $135.00 to $339.00 depending on when you stay.

 There are many ghost walks that run around Savannah, and most of them will include the Marshall House.
-Pick one that fits your liking and get ready to hear about just where it is you're staying!
+Pick one that fits your preferences and get ready to hear the creepy truth of where it is you're staying!

 Lord Baltimore Hotel - Baltimore, Maryland